With a Local: Malton, North Yorkshire

 Malton is a small market town 17 miles northeast of York.
-It is building a reputation as a destination for foodies.
+Over recent years it has won a reputation as a destination for people who appreciate good food and drink.

 Tom Naylor-Leyland is the founder and director of the Malton Food Lovers Festival.
 Tom’s family has owned land in and around the town for more than 300 years.
 He was happy to provide tips and suggestions relating to the town, which has an impressive array of pubs.